SaifulAlam93/E-sell-Backend/README.md

 Update your local database connection in `application.properties` or create your own `application-local.properties` file to override settings for development.

 Lombok must be supported by your IDE.
-For this, in IntelliJ install the Lombok plugin and enable annotation processing - [learn more](https://bootify.io/next-steps/spring-boot-with-lombok.html).
+For this, in IntelliJ install the Lombok plugin and enable annotation processing

 After starting the application it is accessible under `localhost:8080`.